 Sunset at sea.
 Surfing on a clear autumn evening.
 The thrill you get on skis down a powdery slope in Japan’s amazing forests, taming the wind while kite-surfing or shredding down a mountain.
 The goal is to experience world-class nature and h2o in its crystal, solid, and liquid forms.

-With Powder, we do a large amount of activity, but the main pursuit is the good skiing experience.
+We do a large variety of activeties, but the main pursuit is the good skiing experience.
 This means chasing after epic powder days with incredible “bottomless” snow.
 The places we visit are Oppdal, Bjorli, and Stranda.
 We are also spoiled with fine mountains near by such as the easily accessible mountain regions of Eresfjord, Romsdal, and Sunndal.

 Høgtun is located on the north-west side of the country with a fantastic landscape suitable for sport and outdoor activities.
 Many of the mountains near the school rise 1500 – 1900 meters straight up from the sea, providing perfect conditions for summit trips on foot and on skis.
 1600 meters altitude descent is not unusual.

 The school is located by the sea, and there are excellent conditions for water sports such as windsurfing right by school.
 Boats and kayaks are available at any time.

 When traveling out to the open sea (Hustadvika – Farstad sand) we will find excellent conditions for surfing, in addition to that we will take a trip to Stad (Hoddevik-Ervik) which is known for its excellent surfing conditions.

 There are many good resorts near the school.
 Oppdal is perhaps the most famous of Norway’s largest ski areas and Bjorli with the longest ski season, while Tusten Ski Centre in Molde and Stranda Ski Centre a little further south have fantastic off-piste conditions, and are often the students’ favorites.